Setting up a CNAME with GoDaddy

 - If you'd like to use a CNAME of "galleries.MyDomain.com", you would set your host to "galleries."

 In this example, we will use "www" for the Host.

 Note: Take this step if you do not plan to use your custom domain for anything but your PhotoShelter website.
-Be sure to choose "forward only" from the Forward Settings drop-down.
+Be sure to choose "forward only" option.
 (The only other option is to forward with masking, which you should not choose under any circumstances.
 Masking can conflict with your PhotoShelter website's technology and make it appear "broken" in a number of ways.)